Sustainable Energy Fund (SEF) invites the Energy Service Provider (ESP) Network and future ESPs to attend...

 Arguments can be made for several of the cleanest sources of renewable energy including wind, hydro, and geothermal power.
 However, based on available data, the cleanest source of energy appears to be wind power.
 Compared to other energy sources, wind energy production generates the lowest amount of greenhouse gases over its life cycle, represents the least potential harm to wildlife, and possesses the highest energy payback ratio (total energy produced during lifespan divided by energy required to build, maintain and fuel it).

-Renewable energy source Produces fewer greenhouse gases than fossil fuel sources Reliable, with few fluctuations in power generation Costs are more stable than those of fossil fuels
+Pros: Renewable energy source Produces fewer greenhouse gases than fossil fuel sources Reliable, with few fluctuations in power generation Costs are more stable than those of fossil fuels

-Environmental consequences from disruption of the natural water flow High upfront costs to build power plants Flood risk for communities in lower elevations below dam Water supply is susceptible to drought
+Cons: Environmental consequences from disruption of the natural water flow High upfront costs to build power plants Flood risk for communities in lower elevations below dam Water supply is susceptible to drought